fieldtrip/website/development/project/fns.md

 First create and store the system matrix in output file data.h

-  # Example of linux shell comman
+    # Example of linux shell command
     elecsfwd --img smri-seghead --electrodes electrodes.h5 --data data.h5 --contable  ../../data/conductivity/contable.csv --TOL 1e-8'

 The smri-seghead file is the name of a analyze format file (.hdr, .img) which contains the segmentations with the assigned tissue values (e.g. gray matter = 1, white matter =2, or single sphere = 1).